FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/creating_new_model.rst

 * User Layers
 * Schematic Layers

 **User Layers** group consists of FLO-2D building blocks.
-Users can digitise, add and edit GIS and tabular data through these layers and tables.
+Users can digitize, add and edit GIS and tabular data through these layers and tables.
 Once the data are prepared, there will be a function to assign or modify the underlying grid cells based on the inputs.

 **Schematic Layers** are the processed information from the User Layers expressed in grid format and ready to be used in a FLO-2D simulation.